-The site, which is mainly focused on hunting and fishing, is offering someone $1000 to binge watch the show MeatEater and post about it on social media.
+The site, which mainly focuses on hunting and fishing, offers someone $1000 to binge-watch the show MeatEater and post about it on social media.
 Provided you’re already a fan of the show or similar content, this could be the easiest money you’ve ever made.

-At the very least, they should enjoy posting to social media regularly and sharing things that interest them on the various platforms, like Twitter, Facebook, and Instagram.
+At the very least, they should enjoy posting to social media regularly and sharing things that interest them on various platforms, like Twitter, Facebook, and Instagram.
 Of course, they’ll be asked to tag Gear Lobo and MeatEater in those posts too.
 All applicants must also be at least 18 years of age and eligible to work in the U.S.

 They’ll include the following: The MeatEater Fish and Game Cookbook, MeatEater T-shirt, MeatEater 20 oz.
-Yeti tumbler, MeatEater skull sticker, Gift card for a free 1-year subscription of MyOutdoorTV (they also offer a free 1-year subscription to an outdoor magazine of your choice), Civivi Plethiros folding knife, and last but not least, Jack Links 2-Pack of beef jerky.
+Yeti tumbler, MeatEater skull sticker, a Gift card for a free 1-year subscription to MyOutdoorTV (they also offer a free 1-year subscription to an outdoor magazine of your choice), Civivi Plethiros folding knife, and last but not least, Jack Links 2-Pack of beef jerky.

 We’re not big hunters or anglers here at The Adventure Blog, but we respect that those activities are just another way to get outside and enjoy some time in the wilderness.
 I’m sure a few of you enjoy both hunting and fishing, so perhaps this is a fun gig for you.
 Good luck!

 - COVID in Mt.
 Everest Base Camp and Other News from the World’s Highest Peak - May 4, 2021